 California’s Skilled & Trained Workforce Requirements: Q & A with Deborah Wilder

 Today we sat down with Deborah Wilder, President of Contractor Compliance & Monitoring Inc., for a quick Q & A session about California’s Skilled and Trained Workforce requirements.
-Deborah offers some brief insights and a teaser of what she’ll be covering in an upcoming webinar she will be hosting on the topic with LCPtracker on […]
+Q: What are some of the biggest challenges contractors face with Skilled and Trained Workforce requirements?
+A: The biggest challenges will most likely stem from a change in […]

 You Don’t Want to Miss Out on this One-of-a-Kind Conference!